-The implications of the COVID-19 pandemic reach beyond the effects of the virus itself.
-New sources of stress and disruptions to our daily routines are contributing to increased risk of injury for many members of our community.
-The Stepping Strong Injury Prevention Program—an initiative of the Brigham’s Gillian Reny Stepping Strong Center for Trauma Innovation—has compiled a list of resources to help combat the risk of injury while social distancing.
+The Stepping Strong Injury Prevention Program—an initiative of the Brigham’s Gillian Reny Stepping Strong Center for Trauma Innovation—has compiled a list of resources to help combat the risk of injury.

-The COVID-19 pandemic is causing stress, anxiety, and overwhelming emotions for many adults and children.
+Poor mental health caused by stress and anxiety can make it difficult to manage our daily lives.
 Dealing with these emotions can be challenging, but there are healthy ways to cope.
 Here are some tips for managing stress and anxiety.

 - Limit time spent reading, listening, or watching the news.
-While staying up-to-date on COVID-19 can be helpful, it can also contribute to a greater sense of stress and anxiety.
+While staying up-to-date on current events such as COVID-19 can be helpful, it can also contribute to a greater sense of stress and anxiety.

 - Practice self-care